Dirk Wears White Sox

-Dirk Wears White Sox is the debut studio album by English new wave band Adam and the Ants.
+Dirk Wears White Sox is the debut studio album by the English new wave band Adam and the Ants.
 It was released on 30 November 1979 by record label Do It.
 It was the first number one album on the UK Independent Albums Chart when the chart debuted in Record Week in 1980.

 Background

 Dirk Wears White Sox was made with an early line-up of Adam and the Ants, which disbanded after the album was released.
 Guitarist Matthew Ashman and drummer David Barbarossa went on to form Bow Wow Wow with then-Ants bassist Leigh Gorman (who only played one gig with the Ants and was not involved in any studio recordings).
 Original bassist Andy Warren had departed shortly after recording the album to join former Ants guitarist Lester Square in The Monochrome Set.
 Many of the songs, notably "Cleopatra" and "Never Trust a Man (With Egg on his Face)", remained a part of Adam Ant's live repertoire throughout his career, both with the Ants and later as a solo artist.

 The album title refers to classic British film icon Dirk Bogarde.